DrWATS0N/TCubed/README.md

 A minimalist redesign for T-Square

 Features:
-Helvetica everywhere
+Helvetica everywhere,

 A simplified, larger logout button

 Navy on white, no mustard yellow

 Increased font

 No ugly round corners

 Unmistakable indicators of what page you’re on

-And
-As few dated icons as possible
+And as few dated icons as possible